mbiesenb/LiveLoc-Server/README.md

 ## LiveLoc Server

-This is a WebSocket Kotlin Server.
+This is a WebSocket Kotlin Server with an full integrated CI Pipeline.